 John used his knowledge and skills as a professional builder to voluntarily project manage the 1998 and 2008-09 museum refurbishments.
 He also created the Lutyens style decorative brick pavement in the Arts and Craft gallery in 1998.

-As an active member of the Godalming Trust he does everything he can to ensure that Godalming’s heritage is protected and the environmental schemes appropriate.
+As an active member of the Godalming Trust he did everything he could to ensure that Godalming’s heritage was protected and the environmental schemes appropriate.
 John attended Town Council planning meetings for 50 years, missing only a handful over all that time.
-He has been of enormous help to Waverley Borough Council officers and members on planning matters affecting the town, most recently the hydrology and working history of the Key site.
+He was an enormous help to Waverley Borough Council officers and members on planning matters affecting the town, most recently the hydrology and working history of the Key site.

-He is an active member of many local organisations including the Surrey Postcard Club and has an amazing collection of 30,000 postcards and 1000 slides.
+He was an active member of many local organisations including the Surrey Postcard Club and had an amazing collection of 30,000 postcards and 1000 slides.
 He regularly gave highly acclaimed talks to groups and schools.
-John is a natural communicator and can hold a class of children in the palm of his hand.
-He is currently putting together a slide show on Jack Phillips and the Titanic in preparation for the centenary of the sinking of the ship in 2012.
-It is largely through John’s long-term support that the Jack Phillip’s memorial garden is now being refurbished.
+John was a natural communicator and could hold a class of children in the palm of his hand.
+He put together a slide show on Jack Phillips and the Titanic in preparation for the centenary of the sinking of the ship in 2012.
+It was largely through John’s long-term support that the Jack Phillip’s memorial garden was refurbished.

-John is also a gifted photographer and continues to chronicle the life of our town, with a keen understanding of history in the making and the need to pass this on to the next generation.
+John was also a gifted photographer and continued to chronicle the life of our town, with a keen understanding of history in the making and the need to pass this on to the next generation.

 John made a truly outstanding contribution to our community life.
-John is a much loved and well-known resident of this town.
-He is the kindest neighbour, a modest, charming and gentle man who is, for many, simply “Mr Godalming”.
+John was a much loved and well-known resident of this town.
+He was the kindest neighbour, a modest, charming and gentle man who is, for many, simply “Mr Godalming”.